kinvolk/lokomotive/docs/concepts/lokomotive-configuration.md

 By default, lokoctl loads and merges configuration from all `.lokocfg` files in the current directory.
 Depending on the issued command, different configuration blocks then get parsed and used.

-For example, when running `lokoctl cluster install`, lokoctl will look for a `cluster "<provider>" {
+For example, when running `lokoctl cluster apply`, lokoctl will look for a `cluster "<provider>" {
-... }` block in all loaded lokocfg files, install the cluster and afterwards proceed with installing all configured components, too.
+... }` block in all loaded lokocfg files, install or apply new configuration to the cluster and afterwards proceed with installing or applying new configuration to all configured components, too.

 Another example, when running `lokoctl component apply`, lokoctl will attempt to install or apply new configuration to all configured components from all loaded lokocfg files.
 On the other hand,